-In the 2021 financial year none of the members of the Board of Directors earned remunerations from other associate or subsidiary companies included in the consolidated accounts of Corticeira Amorim.
+The other members of the Board of Directors did not earn remunerations from other associate or subsidiary companies included in the consolidated accounts of Corticeira Amorim.

-79. Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for said bonuses or profit sharing being awarded.
+79. Remuneration paid in the form of profit sharing and/ or bonus payments and the reasons for said bonuses or profit sharing being awarded.